 Working together, these technologies are what enable data scientists to quickly and accurately make these groundbreaking determinations that influence countless business decisions.
 Data is constantly generated by the Internet of Things (IoT); data scientists develop machine learning and AI algorithms to understand the data and gain new insights; then, businesses deploy cutting-edge platforms to continuously monitor, evaluate and ultimately act on data, thereby adding value to many business processes and outcomes.

 Starting your journey with data science can feel like an overwhelming undertaking, but when strategized and prepared correctly, it doesn’t have to be.
 Data science initiatives can deliver significant value to enterprises when the right opportunities are identified and new talents and technology are explored.

-To help you get started, here is a breakdown of how to use data science and its corresponding tools to unlock your business’s potential and get the most out of your most valuable asset.
+To help you get started, here is a breakdown of how data science and AI can unlock your business’s potential and get the most out of your most valuable asset.

 Data science can positively impact many business functions, both customer-facing and internally.
 And while the benefits and potential uses of data science are vast, here are some of the primary ways organizations have used data science in their operations, and the solutions they are using to get results.

 This is arguably the biggest reason many businesses utilize data science applications, and its usually also the biggest benefit.
 When organizations can organize, make sense of, and leverage their data, they can make more accurate predictions, forecasts, and plans for all areas of their operations.
 Using data science tools, businesses can determine what elements they need to focus on to reach their most important targets and can then implement the most effective plans to reach them.
 One relatively new but exciting feature of this technology is the ability to analyze streaming data through time series analysis, giving businesses real-time feedback that they can act on.